coolinmc6/CS-concepts/OO-design.md

 **Diagramming Use Cases**
 - see lecture for image
 **User Story**
-- Example of User Story formula
+- Example of User Story formula:

 As a (_type of user_)

 I want (_goal_)

 so that (_reason_)

 **User Stories and Use Cases**

 | User Stories | Use Cases|
 | :------------: | :--------: |
 | short - one index card | long - a document |